Presented by Fresh Ink Theatre Company

 We do see the raw doubt between Marina and Lucia develop into a riveting professional trust as they traverse Iceland.
 Through the staging of Gazdowicz and the portrayals of Villegas and Holley, we come to care about these opposing characters.
 The stakes are hoisted high as our compassion for them grows.

 Holley and Villegas have excellent chemistry.
 Holley inhabits the thick, stoic skin of climate pessimist Marina.
 She’s as fierce as a polar bear, the straight woman to Villegas physical comedy.

 Villegas plays Lucia as a bright, expressive optimist who hasn’t had her soul flayed by hardship.
 Her faith in doing what is right annoys Marina but bolsters the audience against depression.

-Marina and Lucia are two sides of a necessary coin.
-Inexhaustible hope without a firm grasp of reasonable expectations (or vice versa) will burn a person out.
+Marina and Lucia are two sides of a coin.
+Inexhaustible hope (Lucia) without a firm grasp of reasonable expectations (Marina), or vice versa, will burn a person out.
 Conviction cemented in both are needed to fight the war against climate change.

 The staging involves a lot of walking back, forth across the set and then behind the audience.
 It is repetitive because walking through a snowy wasteland at the end of the earth is repetitive.
 Lucia and Marina wear multiple layers of heavy-duty, winter weather coats, boots and snow pants.
 Thanks to the efforts of the actors as well as the design team, the constant walking isn’t visually redundant.
 One could see how mishandling of this staging could make it boring.
 Fortunately, Villegas and Holley imbue their characters with such life that we are compelled to watch them.